21repierre/tiled-image-scrambler-unscrambler/README.md

 ![](./readme_images/puzzle-trouble-meme.jpg)

 The app might have a few bugs, this is my first project using tkinter.
+To start the app, install the requirements (`pip install -r requirements.txt`) and then launch the file `main.py`.

 There's one known bug I couldn't solve when rotating the tiles: